natenka/pyneng-book-en/docs/source/book/07_files/4_close.rst

     In [5]: f.closed
     Out[5]: True

-If you try to read the file an exception occurs:
+If you try to read file an exception occurs:

 .. code:: python